codingmiracle/codingmiracle/README.md

 - Maybe also a Data Scientist
 - Student
 - Golfer
-- awesome dude  (not from my pespective)
+- awesome dude  (not quite sure, but yes)

 ### I'm not a ###
 - Jedi (Yoda said I'm still a Padawan)